djsuperchief/windows_to_linux/README.md

 I KDE Partition Manager to help me identify which drive was which and mounted them to `/mnt/<name>` where "name" is the name of the folder I want it in.

 Reboot and the drives are now mounted on login / startup.

-## Steam - Adding Existing Drives (NTFS IMPORTANT NOTES)
-So below you will see instructions for mounting existing drives to Steam and Kubuntu.
-Now whilst this is the way to do it, the drives I have are shared between Windows and Linux and they are formatted in NTFS.
-This format doesn't play well with Linux and so by auto mounting the drives in fstab, the permissions are set to the `root` user.
-Steam cannot work with this.
-You can also not reliably change the ownership of this mount without potentially damaging the Windows permissions.

-The only way to get this to work is to mount the drives manually and then add to Steam.
-What you may encounter is issues with syncing your cloud saves which will require you to download the game from scratch if the cloud sync fix doesn't work.

-At this point, I am already running on a 2TB drive for the trial so it would be better to not risk my Windows drives as they are and install what I want to test on the drive I have allocted for the OS and the test.
-Not ideal and not what would be a real world situation BUT for a test, this is fine.
-So by all means try the below Steam existing drives BUT ye be warned, here be dragons.

 ## Steam - Adding Existing Drives
 It's worth noting that Steam won't pick your drives up immediatly and you will need to add them manually.
 Go to Steam Settings > Storage and add the newly mounted drives here.